BirdeeHub/nixCats-nvim/README.md

 #### Issues:

 I'm somewhat new to neovim AND nix.
-However, all my issues are primarily related to lua.

-I can install everything needed appropriately to do these things using nix, but I don't know enough about neovim to do the following:
+If someone figures any of those out, please let me know.

+##### Nix Questions:

 1:

-I haven't been able to connect a debugger to dap yet, but installing the stuff in nix is the easy part of that.
-I'm struggling with the lua...

-dap, dap-ui, and dap-virtual-text are all already on nixpkgs, as are most if not all of the debuggers.
-I just have to connect them....

-As such, I have included the config I've been using for dap, dap-ui and dap-virtual-text which all work but I have not enabled the category for them, because there are no debuggers connected to them.

-2:
+    only some of the vscode debuggers are on nixpkgs.
+    This means you have to define a build for the ones that aren't in customBuildsOverlay.nix.
+    On the bright side, most of them should have a VERY similar build process.
+    If I figure it out I'll post my solution.
+    When I get around to it, I will be starting by looking at how the vscode debuggers on nixpkgs were built.

+##### LUA QUESTIONS:

+1:

-neodev only properly detects your library of plugins if your lua is in your .config folder.
-Strangely it does not matter if you have a wrapped or unwrapped rc.
+    Neodev only properly detects your library of plugins if your lua is in your .config folder.
+    Otherwise it acts as if you were writing a plugin.
+    Strangely it does not matter if you have a wrapped or unwrapped rc, only where this flake is.
     It should be easy to fix if you know how to configure neodev to use a different config root dir, but I do not.

-There is an override option for it in the setup function but I havent found docs for that.
+    There is an override option for it in the setup function but I haven't found docs for that.
     If needed for that, you can pass the path to the flake from nix to the lua through nixCats.

-Alternatively you could just unwrap your lua using the setting and copy it to your config dir.
+    As a workaround you can just unwrap your lua using the setting and copy it to your config dir.
     Or, you could clone the repo to your .config dir, name it nvim, and leave it wrapped.
 Either allows for it to do library detection.

+2:

+    I don't know how to set up formatters in lua, so there is only lsp formatting right now.

 3:

-I don't know how to set up formatters in lua, so there is only lsp formatting right now.

-4:

     How would I add the motions on yank to clipboard to which-key like for regular yank?

----

-If someone figures any of those out, please let me know.